Third man arrested in Ahmaud Arbery shooting admission recorded by Police body-cam

 MAN ACCUSED OF KILLING AHMAUD ARBERY USED RACIAL EXPLETIVES AFTER SHOOTING HIM, COURT HEARS

-A video clip from a previous interview showed Ryan saying he had no involvement in the altercation that ended with Arbery dead.
+A video clip from a previous interview showed Bryan saying he had no involvement in the altercation that ended with Arbery dead.

 The other two suspects, Gregory, 64, and Travis McMichael, 34, are charged with murder and aggravated assault.
 Bryan, who recorded the killing and initially claimed he had done so because he was a good Samaritan, has been charged with felony murder and criminal attempt to commit false imprisonment.